rporcu/Microphysics/README.md

 > export FC=/nfs/apps/Compilers/GNU/6.1.0/bin/gfortran
 ```

-## Prerequisite: Build and Install BoxLib
+## Prerequisite: Build and Install AMReX

 Clone AMReX repo and set environment variable BOXLIB_HOME to where your want to
 install AMReX.
 If that location is not the AMReX git repo directory, manually